 The MBS360 Website

 Dr. Colbert, who is featured on the MBS360 TV commercial, also has a website, which you can check out at DivineHealthWellness.com.
-On his website he sells several supplements, including MBS 360.

 How Much Does MBS 365 Cost?

-When I wrote this review, the product website was listing a 90 day trial of the MBS 360 Fat Burning Formula for 149.95 plus free shipping and handling.
+The supplement website was listing a 90 day trial of the MBS 360 Fat Burning Formula for 149.95 plus free shipping and handling.
 I also saw an option to purchase 1 month of the Fat Burning Formula, along with Dr. Colbert’s At Home Wellness Program for Weight Loss DVD for $59.95 + 4.95 shipping and handling.

 How To Return MB 360